 They went on to recommend that doctors should also investigate any sleep disorders for patients suffering from regular migraine attacks.

-A large study in the Netherlands of 20,432 people aged between 20 and 65 looked at the health of those sleeping less than 6 hours.
+A study in the Netherlands of 20,432 people aged between 20 and 65 looked at the health of those sleeping less than 6 hours.
 The researchers found that:

 - They were 15% more likely to suffer from cardiovascular disease.

 - 23% more likely to suffer from coronary heart disease.